 The hug even curbs stress hormones such as cortisol, facilitates food absorption and the digestion process, and stimulates the release of serotonin, which counteracts pain.” ~ The Connected Child

 It’s why your child runs to you for comfort when they fall down, get a boo boo, or have hurt feelings.
+That hug actually releases stress emotions and helps calm the nerves.
+Good stuff!

 Read: Practical, Emotional, and Natural Tips To Help A Stressed Mom Cope

-4. Cuddling communicates love
+4. Cuddling communicates love.

 A hug says, “Come to me, I care for you.”